-First floor of the building's have vending machine and in our facilities also include a rest area with a refrigerator, water cooler and microwave oven for the use of the students and faculty.
+First floor of the hangar in orurs facilities building's have vending machine and in our facilities also include a rest area with a refrigerator, water cooler and microwave oven for the use of the students and faculty.
 For those students with special needs that need for assistance, we have reserved parking for people with disabilities and facilities to access the classrooms.
 We also count with a vast free parking area for our students.
 Our facilities also include an Learning Center and Educational Resources (LRC) for students and instructors with web page programs related library with textbooks and books reference, in addition in each classroom have access to our electronic textbooks.
-We are on waiting list for additional space in the same building for additional classrooms and expanded workshop.

 CATI counts with all operating permits and licenses required by the State and are properly displayed at the Administration's Office.